-MLB roundup: Padres' Paddack nearly no-hits Marlins
+MLB roundup: Padres' Paddack shuts down Marlins

 Mets 14, Twins 4

-Dominic Smith belted a three-run homer as a pinch hitter, Amed Rosario had four hits and New York routed host Minnesota.
+Pinch hitter Dominic Smith belted a three-run homer, Amed Rosario had four hits, and New York routed Minnesota in Minneapolis.

-With the Mets down 3-2 in the seventh, Smith batted for left fielder J.D.
-Davis and swatted an 0-2 curveball for his ninth homer.
+With the Mets down 3-2 in the seventh, Smith swatted an 0-2 curveball for his ninth homer.
 He finished 2-for-3 off the bench, adding a run-scoring single in the eighth to give him a career-high four RBIs.

 Rosario went 4-for-4 with a homer, triple, four runs and three RBIs.
 Adeiny Hechavarria had three hits, including two doubles, and scored twice.

 The game between Tampa Bay and New York was postponed due to the forecast of severe weather in the vicinity of Yankee Stadium.

-The game will be made up Thursday afternoon as a regular doubleheader beginning at 3 p.m.
+The contest will be made up Thursday as part of a regular doubleheader beginning at 3 p.m.
 ET.

 —Field Level Media